 Tooth crowns (also called dental crowns and caps) provide a protective and restorative cover over the visible portion of teeth.
 Tooth crowns can be created to match a client's existing teeth in colour as well as shape so no one will ever know that the client has had the procedure.
-General cosmetic dentists, Dr. Haas and Dr. Schacht use tooth crowns at Haas Dental Centre in North York to help clients overcome a variety of dental issues.
+General cosmetic dentist, Dr. Haas uses tooth crowns at Haas Dental Centre in North York to help clients overcome a variety of dental issues.

 Tooth crowns can be used in a variety of dental situations, including to: